 The 11-a-side Sunday football league is open to all students and runs from September to April each year.

-Next league: Starting January 2022
+Next league: Starting in the new Academic year 2022

 When: Sundays What: 11-a-side football league Where: Rubbercrumb and grass pitches, University Sports Centre Who: Students